NVIDIA/spark-rapids/docs/compatibility.md

 between time zones is not currently supported on the GPU.
 Therefore operations involving timestamps will only be GPU-accelerated if the time zone used by the JVM is UTC.

+## URL parsing

+In Spark, parse_url is based on java's URI library, while the implementation in the RAPIDS Accelerator is based on regex extraction.
+Therefore, the results may be different in some edge cases.

+These are the known cases where running on the GPU will produce different results to the CPU:

+- Spark allow an empty authority component only when it's followed by a non-empty path, query component, or fragment component.
+But in plugin, parse_url just simply allow empty authority component without checking if it is followed something or not.
+So `parse_url('http://', 'HOST')` will return `null` in Spark, but return `""` in plugin.

 ## Windowing

 ### Window Functions